avilabiel/clean-architecture-node-js/src/app/CreateLead/CreateLead.requirements.md

 > ## Exception - Error to create data

 1. System returns an error
-2. If it's an API access, it should return an error response
+2. If it's an API access, it should return a generic error response

 > ## Exception - Error to send an email

 1. System returns error
-2. If it's an API access, it should return an error response
+2. If it's an API access, it should return a generic error response